robertbrodrecht/launchpad/_codex/features.md

 * Smart 404 page.
 Presents options for "Go Back" (if HTTP_REFERER is present), check URL for typos, and go to home page.
 Finally, the URL is parsed for search terms and a search is executed for matching pages.
 If any are found, the user is presented with the results.
 * Regenerate Thumbnails.
 If you add or change an image size, regenerate thumbnails under Tools > Regen Thumbnails.
 * Media Replace.
 If you have a file that needs to be updated in place with a new version, go to Media Library, edit the file, then use the Media Replace feature on the right sidebar.
+* If your server supports exec() and your server has jpegtran or jpegoptim for jpegs or pngout, optipng, or pngcrush for pngs, Launchpad will losslessly optimize your images.

 ## Security Features